OpenSisma/opensisma.github.io/Documentation.md

 #### Original datasets

-Formats, metadata, provenance and URI of our original datasets can be resumed as follows:
+Formats, metadata, provenance and URI of our original datasets can be resumed as follows.
+As for what concerns metadata, some datasets lack metadata or have only human-readable metadata.
+However, it is highly recommended by Art.
+9 comma 1 of law [EU 2019/1024](https://eur-lex.europa.eu/eli/dir/2019/1024/oj) to use machine-readable metadata.

 **D1** </br>

 *Format:*  XML, XML Schema, JSON, CSV, Excel CSV. </br>
 *Metadata:* Availability of human-readable metadata.  </br>

 **D2, D3, D5, D6, D11, D12 (MIUR)**</br>